Quick Guide to Earned Media Value & Influencer Media Value

-Currently, the only variable in the formula above with any stable metric is CPM, a metric used in TV/PPC advertising.
-Impressions remain a controversial concept in digital marketing (see Examining Quality Versus Quantity Impressions).
-Lastly, adjustment factors also convey significant ambiguity but leave flexibility for marketers to tweak value accuracy.
+The only variable in the formula above with any stable metric is CPM, a metric used in TV/PPC advertising.
+Adjustment factors also convey significant ambiguity but allow marketers to tweak value accuracy.

 Ultimately, authentic engagement leads to increased brand awareness and sales.
-Earned media value and influencer media value can demonstrate which influencers possess the highest ROI potential.
+EMV helps demonstrate which influencers possess the highest ROI potential.

-When investing in influencers, you need your marketing dollars to result in a swell of digital word-of-mouth.
-Influencers with high engagement metrics grant you a headstart, because they’ve done the work of nurturing authentic connections with their audience.
+When investing in creators, you need your marketing dollars to result in a swell of digital word of mouth.
+Influencers with high engagement metrics grant you a head start because they’ve done the work of nurturing authentic connections with their audience.

-With GRIN’s influencer marketing platform, brands can track engagement, along with influencer EMV.
-Brands can use EMV metrics to identify where they will get maximum ROI.
-And because GRIN’s EMV calculations are programmed based on engagement metrics (rather than vanity metrics), there is no risk of formula tampering by nervous marketers.
+When brands begin scaling their creator team, adopting an influencer marketing platform enables them to easily track social media engagement and influencer EMV.
+These platforms allow brands to use EMV metrics to identify where they will get maximum ROI.
+And because the EMV calculations are programmed based on engagement metrics (rather than vanity metrics), there is no risk of partnering with inauthentic creators.

-The first and most obvious way to use EMV is to identify your top-performing influencers.
+One of the best ways to set the stage for growing EMV is to identify your top-performing influencers.
 But since you can calculate EMV based on influencer accounts and individual posts, you can further use EMV to guide your ongoing marketing decisions.